xuyangcao/paper_reading/README.md

 # Segmentation
 ## Data Augmentation

 ### K. Abhishek and G. Hamarneh.
 Mask2Lesion: Mask-Constrained Adversarial Skin Lesion Image Synthesis[C].
-Simulation and Synthesis in Medical Imaging, Cham, 2019:71–80. $\clubsuit \clubsuit$
+Simulation and Synthesis in Medical Imaging, Cham, 2019:71–80.

 **Contribution**
 - propose a GAN-based augmentation of the original dataset in order to improve the segmentation performance